 With all of that being said, my endorsement is not without some warnings.
 This style of play is not going to work for everyone, but unless you've known someone who has done it for a while, you might not know what to look out for.
 The considerations below should give you an idea about whether or not you could stand it.
 They can also help you figure out if you're about to succumb to one of the common pitfalls of PBEM, and from here, you can go about saving your game.

-If you love writing, PBEM gaming will satisfy both your writing and your gaming desires by merging the two into one.
 It makes gaming a literary activity in the strictest sense, since it relies wholly on the written word to develop everything.
 (Some groups will use writing to deal with character backgrounds or a few scenes that they don't want shared with the whole group.)
-Each response gives you the opportunity to flex your writing muscles and build your storytelling chops, not just as a Storyteller but as a player.
+Each response gives you the opportunity to flex your writing muscles and build your storytelling chops, not just as a Dungeon Master but as a player.
 Both parties can (and probably should) do what they can to embellish a scene without going overboard, since a little extra love goes a long way to enhance the imaginative experience.

-PBEM gives you time to consider your next move or do additional reading or research without bothering other players.
 During a live group game, particularly if the group wants to feel like they've been able to get things done, there is a limited amount of time that each player can spend figuring out their next action.
-Some Storytellers have been known to use things like egg timers to give players firm notice of just how long they have to state their intentions (while this can sound unreasonable at first, it can be a great idea and even necessary for some groups).
+Some Dungeon Masters have been known to use things like egg timers to give players firm notice of just how long they have to state their intentions (while this can sound unreasonable at first, it can be a great idea and even necessary for some groups).

-A word of warning: As much as a PBEM game can feel like a closed circuit, no player character should feel completely alone or completely safe in their world.
+As much as a PBEM game can feel like a closed circuit, no player character should feel completely alone or completely safe in their world.
 The livelier and more multi-faceted NPCs are, the more the lone PC will want to engage them and get to know more about them.
-Then the game will be about not only one character but others, and the Storyteller can really get to know their NPCs on a whole new level.
+Then the game will be about not only one character but others, and the Dungeon Master can really get to know their NPCs on a whole new level.

 Connections also lead to actions, which move the story forward, but if nothing is at risk, then motivation will probably start to wane.
 In fact, if a PBEM game starts to feel stale or slows to a crawl, one of the things you might ask is if the game has become so internalized or about the single PC that the greater world no longer seems to touch them.
 If so, then expand the view to include everyone else who happens to be living, breathing, and scheming in the same place.
 Shake up all the inner reflection with the need for quick decisions and with the threat of consequences for taking too long or thinking too hard.